4.1 – Overview of the financial statements

-A maker prepares the financial statements.
+A maker prepares financial statements.
 He is typically a person with an accounting background.
-His job involves preparing ledger entries, matching bills and receipts, tallying the inflows versus the outflows, auditing etc. The final objective of the is to prepare transparent financial statements which best represents the true financial position of the company.
-To prepare such a financial statement certain skills are required, usually these skills are developed through the rigor of a Chartered Accountant’s training program.
+His job involves preparing ledger entries, matching bills and receipts, tallying the inflows versus the outflows, auditing etc. The final objective is to prepare transparent financial statements that best represent the company’s true financial position.
+To prepare such a financial statement, certain skills are required.
+Usually, these skills are developed through the rigour of a Chartered Accountant’s training program.

-The user on the other hand just needs to be in a position to understand what the maker has prepared.
+On the other hand, the user just needs to be in a position to understand what the maker has prepared.
 He is just the user of the financial statements.
 He need not really know the details of the journal entries or the audit procedure.
 His main concern is to read what is being stated and use it to make his decisions.

-A common misconception amongst the market participants is that, they believe the fundamental analyst needs to be thorough with concepts of financial statement preparation.
+A common misconception amongst the market participants is that they believe the fundamental analyst needs to be thorough with financial statement preparation concepts.
 While knowing this certainly helps, it is not really required.
-To be a fundamental analyst, one just needs to be the user and not the maker of the financial statements.
+To be a fundamental analyst, one needs to be the user and not the financial statement maker.

 There are three main financial statements that a company showcases to represent its performance.

 - The Profit and Loss statement

 Over the next few chapters, we will understand each of these statements from the user’s perspective.

 The Profit and Loss statement is also popularly referred to as the P&L statement, Income Statement, Statement of Operations, and Statement of Earnings.
 The Profit and Loss statement shows what has transpired during a time period.
 The P&L statement reports information on: